-Arrive Ho Chi Minh City (Saigon) and check-in to our hotel.
-In the late afternoon we will take a short orientation walk in the city.
-Still unofficially referred to as 'Saigon', the city is the largest in Vietnam.
+Arrive in Ho Chi Minh City.
+Still unofficially referred to as Saigon, the city is the largest in Vietnam.
 You will find an eclectic mix of the traditional and the new, where pagodas and markets compete alongside the trappings of Vietnam's newly discovered entrepreneurial spirit.

-Our walking tour starts at 16.00 and takes in some of the central sights of the city, including the Opera House (formerly South Vietnam National Assembly), Hotel de Ville, Notre Dame Cathedral and the impressive French style edifice that is the GPO building.
-If arriving earlier we suggest exploring at your leisure, perhaps to visit the Presidential Palace, or the War Crimes Museum, or even just take a gentle walk around this charming city.
+Our Tour Leader plans to meet you in the hotel reception at 4pm for the welcome meeting followed by a walking tour.
+The tour will take in some of the highlights including the Opera House (formerly South Vietnam National Assembly), Hotel de Ville, Notre Dame Cathedral and the impressive French style edifice that is the GPO building.

+If you would like to receive a complimentary airport transfer today, you'll need to arrive into Tan Son Nhat International Airport (SGN), which is 30 minutes from the hotel.

+Please note that if you wish to join the afternoon orientation walk today, you must arrive at the hotel by 4pm.
+If you are booking your own flights, we recommend giving yourself 30 minutes to an hour to clear the airport.
+Therefore the latest your flight can arrive is about 2pm.
+Should you miss the welcome meeting, your Leader will inform you of any essential information by note left at the front desk.

+If arriving earlier we suggest exploring at your leisure, perhaps to visit the Presidential Palace, or the War Crimes Museum, or even just take a walk around this bustling city.
 In the evening you have the option to see a water puppet show.

-ACCOMMODATION: Huong Sen Hotel (or similar)
+ACCOMMODATION: Huong Sen Annex Hotel (or similar) Grade: Comfortable Hotel